 - Border your paper with tapes

-- Prepare your colors by adding a few drops of water on each
+- Prepare your colors by adding a few drops of water to each

 - Start creating the sky by applying two lines of blue.
 Make sure that you paint only in one direction.
 Apply the paint horizontally